On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 11. Ice Cream Truck Vendor License

-In some areas, the local chief of police or another municipal authority may review all ice cream truck vendors for safety.
+In some areas, the local chief of police or another municipal authority may review all ice cream truck vendors for food safety.

 How to Get an Ice Cream Truck Vendor License